 I'd definitely recommend getting a Japan Rail (JR) pass before you arrive in Japan as Shinkansen (bullet train) trips are very expensive if purchased in Japan.
-When I spent time in Tokyo I just purchased tickets between the main stations and these were fairly inexpensive - generally between 150-300 yen one way. over 7 years ago
+When I spent time in Tokyo I just purchased tickets between the main stations and these were fairly inexpensive - generally between 150-300 yen one way. almost 8 years ago

 If you will be covering a lot of ground in your travels, the railpass is a great idea.
 If you will be basing yourself in one city and staying local, however, you may not get your moneysworth from the pass.
-When you have decided your itinerary, have a look at the Hyperdia site and calculate your fares to see if it'll be worth it or not to get the pass. over 7 years ago
+When you have decided your itinerary, have a look at the Hyperdia site and calculate your fares to see if it'll be worth it or not to get the pass. almost 8 years ago

 The best way to work out costs for trips around Japan is by using: http://www.hyperdia.com/